wvu-irl/dorm/README.md

 ## Robot Model ##
 To apply implemented algorithms (e.g., DORM, BRMS, or BRM) for a robot model not already implemented in the models folder, a model of the robot must be defined, which inherits the @GenericStateSpaceModel.
 See the @SingleIntegrator2DwithGPS and @DoubleIntegrator2DwithGPS for examples on implementing models.

-The functions that are required to be implemented are the following:
+The functions that are required to be implemented in the @GenericStateSpaceModel are the following:
 `Q = get_process_noise_covariance(obj, x, u)`
 `A = get_process_jacobian(obj, x, u)`
 `A = get_control_jacobian(obj, x, u)`